sublimetext-io/docs.sublimetext.io/docs/reference/pc_channel.md

 ### `repositories`

-The `repositories` array lists the repositories to be includes in the channel.
+This array lists the repositories to be includes in the channel.
 All repositories must be an HTTPS URL or a local or relative file path.

 The following values are supported: